-Bride’s Pool Waterfall, located in Plover Cover Country Park, is a sight for sore eyes in Hong Kong.
-Not once did we feel like that we were in Hong Kong, the concrete jungle.
-The waterfall and its surrounding area is popular with picnic and barbecue goers, and hikers.
-Bride’s Pool also makes for a scenic, natural swimming pool, attracting many swimmers during the summer.
+The waterfall, and its surrounding area is popular with picnic/barbecue goers, and hikers.
+Bride’s Pool also makes for a scenic, natural swimming pool attracting many visitors during the summer.

 How To Get To The Bride’s Pool

 Getting to Bride’s Pool is a breeze.
 The only downside is that it’s really far from Hong Kong island; it’s almost like traveling to Shenzhen.
-It took us just over 1.5 hours to get there, if I don’t count the lunch break in between.
+It took us just over 1.5 hours to get there from the island, if I don’t count the lunch break in between.

-We became impatient and decided to board the 275R, which runs only on weekends.
-It turned out to be a better decision.
 The 275R has good frequency (every 15-20 mins), and runs directly between Tai Po Market and Bride’s Pool bus terminal.
 No additional walking or hiring a taxi required.
-And since it’s a proper bus (but not a double decker), finding a seat isn’t much of an issue.
+And since it’s a proper bus (but not a double-decker), finding a seat is easier.

 Quick Tour Of Bride’s Pool